-A tax on the pollution causing activity is technologically neutral-a tax does not favor any particular technology that individuals might choose to utilize, or favor any particular behavioral modification that individuals may choose to make, in their pollution reducing responses to the tax.
+A tax on pollution is technologically neutral-a tax does not favor any particular technology that individuals might choose to utilize, or favor any particular behavioral modification that individuals may choose to make, in their pollution reducing responses to the tax.
 Rather, individuals would choose the most cost effective and economically efficient means of altering their behavior in response to the tax.
 For example, the optimal behavioral responses to a broad based tax on fossil fuels may lead to installation of greater amounts of home insulation, but may also lead to individuals turning down the thermostat or switching off unnecessary lighting.
-It would be difficult or impractical to design tax subsidies to directly incentivize the turning down of thermostats, the switching off of lights, or other similar forms of optimizing behavior.
+It would be difficult or impractical to design tax subsidies to directly incentivize turning down thermostats, switching off lights, or other similar forms of optimizing behavior.
+A tax on pollution encourages individuals and firms to make energy consumption, production, and investment decisions that are optimal for them, and these decisions may differ from some of the responses that are favored in the tax code.

 Nonetheless, many provisions of current law provide targeted tax credits for investment in, or expenditures on, certain assets that reduce, directly or indirectly, the consumption of conventional fuels and the attendant negative externalities.
 The design of these tax benefits is directly relevant to how close these tax benefits come, individually and collectively, to achieving their intended objectives in a cost effective and efficient manner.
-Ideally, their design would be coordinated to try to mimic the more economically efficient outcome that a broad based tax would provide.
+Ideally, their design would be coordinated to try to mimic the more economically efficient outcome that a broad-based tax would provide.

 The most important consideration in the efficient design of targeted subsidies is to determine what activities to subsidize and how much to subsidize them (i.e., what a credit rate should be, for example).
-In setting the policy parameters, the government is implicitly setting the price it will pay for the energy production or conservation that is produced or conserved in the manner specified by the tax provision.
-To be technologically neutral and economically efficient, the government should set policy parameters so that the implicit price it pays for the same objective, say fossil fuel displacement (typically measured in millions of British thermal units, 15 or "MMBtu"), is the same under each tax provision that has the same purpose.
+In setting the policy parameters, the government is implicitly setting the price it is willing to pay for the energy production or conservation that is produced or conserved in the manner specified by the tax provision.
+To be technologically neutral and economically efficient, the government should set policy parameters so that the implicit price it pays for the same objective, say fossil fuel displacement (typically measured in millions of British thermal units,24 or "MMBtu"), is the same under each tax provision that has the same purpose.
 If it sets its policies in this manner, then only the most cost effective production of such fossil fuel MMBtu displacement will be subsidized.